-Food waste is a rampant problem in every household.
+Food waste has always been an unavoidable problem in every household.
 On your every grocery run, you go with the honest intention of using every ounce of milk and every last spoonful of peanut butter that you load into your cart.
 Yet at the end of the month, inevitably you dump a few cups of rice, spoiled cartons of yogurt and sometimes even food items that were in reality, still good to be consumed.

 There may be many reasons for this - over estimation of the amount of ingredients required for every recipe you cook leading to wastage, letting your half-eaten food rest in refrigerator for too long, or not being too familiar with the adaptability of various types of ingredients. however, with some close monitoring of your ingredients in your pantries and fridge, and by learning how to whip up some quick-fix dishes, you can drastically reduce your monthly food wastage.
 And in that process, save tons of money as well.

-We’ve rounded up a bunch of effective ways to make maximum use of your leftovers in the kitchen.
-Here are some stellar recipes to make out of leftovers, ranging from variations of pastas to soupy appetizers, and we've also provided a few key tips for cooking with leftovers:
+We’ve also rounded up some stellar recipes to make out of leftovers, ranging from variations of pastas to soupy appetizers, and we've also provided a few key tips for cooking with leftovers:

 Pastas make for great leftover recipes.
 But do have in mind that it should be refrigerated for not more than 5 days.
 Beyond that, it will slowly start showing signs of expiration.
 But refrigerated pasta can very easily be reheated and its flavors too can be elevated.
 Refrigerated pasta, as it cools and sits over time, its different flavorful ingredients and aroma intermix together and develop more seasoned notes.